 Emergency hardship assistance

-To be eligible, you must meet all of the following criteria:
+Emergency Hardship Assistance is not income or asset tested.
+To be eligible, applicants must meet all of the following criteria:

 - live or are stranded in the targeted activation zone

 - have suffered hardship as a result of the event